Overview

 Together, the SDK provides the UI and user flow, while the API ensures backend integration and control.
 For more details on this collaboration, refer to The Entrupy Platform: How SDK & API Work Together.

-The Entrupy Android SDK consists of two primary UI components, each of which can be embedded into your application flow.
-These components will be further explored in the SDK Reference and Integration Guide sections.
+The Entrupy Android SDK consists of several primary UI components that can be embedded into your application flow.
+These components are further explored in the SDK Reference and Integration Guide sections.

-The Capture Flow is a full-screen activity or fragment that guides users through the process of capturing item photos and relevant information.
+The Capture Flow is a full-screen activity that guides users through the process of capturing item photos and relevant information.

 Responsibilities: